Forgetting Event Order in Higher-Dimensional Automata

 \subsection{The labeled precube category \texorpdfstring{$\square$}{[square]}}

-Let $\Sigma$ be a given set of \emph{actions}. \begin{definition}[Concurrency list] A \emph{concurrency list} (or \emph{conclist}) is a tuple $(U,\dashrightarrow,\lambda)$ where \begin{itemize} \item $U$ is a finite set equipped with a strict (i.e., irreflexive) total order $\dashrightarrow$ called the event order; \item $\lambda:U\to\Sigma$ is a labeling map. \end{itemize} \end{definition} The set $U$ models the concurrent local events active in a cell of an HDA, whereas the event order $\dashrightarrow$ can be seen as their index order.
+Let $\Sigma$ be a given set of \emph{actions}. \begin{definition}(\cite{struth2024presheaf})[Concurrency list] A \emph{concurrency list} (or \emph{conclist}) is a tuple $(U,\dashrightarrow,\lambda)$ where $U$ is a finite set equipped with a strict (i.e., irreflexive) total order $\dashrightarrow$, called the event order.
+The function $\lambda:U\to\Sigma$ is a labeling map.

+\end{definition} The set $U$ models the concurrent local events active in a cell of an HDA, whereas the event order $\dashrightarrow$ can be seen as their index order.

-\begin{definition} A \emph{conclist map} from a conclist $U$ to $V$ is a pair $(f,\varepsilon)$ such that: \begin{itemize} \item $f:U\to V$ is a label and order-preserving function; \item $\varepsilon: V\rightarrow \{ 0,\exec, 1 \}$ is a function such that $\varepsilon^{-1}(\exec)= f(U)$. \end{itemize} The composition of morphisms $(f,\varepsilon):S\to T$ and $(g,\zeta):T\to U$ is $(g,\zeta) \circ (f,\varepsilon)=(g\circ f,\eta)$, where
+\begin{definition}(\cite{langthda}) A \emph{conclist map} from a conclist $U$ to $V$ is a pair $(f,\varepsilon)$ such that: \begin{itemize} \item $f:U\to V$ is a label and order-preserving function; \item $\varepsilon: V\rightarrow \{ 0,\exec, 1 \}$ is a function such that $\varepsilon^{-1}(\exec)= f(U)$. \end{itemize} The composition of morphisms $(f,\varepsilon):S\to T$ and $(g,\zeta):T\to U$ is $(g,\zeta) \circ (f,\varepsilon)=(g\circ f,\eta)$, where $\eta(u)= $